 The laws proscribing securities fraud are vaguely worded and thus can be interpreted to apply to a wide variety of market activity.
 Typically, these statutes are used to prosecute persons suspected of insider trading or some form of market manipulation.
 Also referred to as investment fraud, these white-collar crimes can fall under state and/or federal jurisdiction and are investigated by the Securities and Exchange Commission (SEC), the National Association of Securities Dealers (NASD), and equivalent state agencies.

-At Arseneault & Fassett, LLP, our New Jersey securities fraud attorneys have over 100 years of combined experience.
+At Arseneault & Fassett, LLC, our New Jersey securities fraud attorneys have over 100 years of combined experience.
 We are a premier boutique law firm, and when you choose to have us defend your case, you will benefit from our personalized and strategic approach.
 Fraud offensesin New York and New Jersey involving stocks and commodities can often stem from false accusations or mistakes of basic facts.
 We will thoroughly examine your circumstances to uncover the truth, rebut the allegations against you, and build a strong defense.

 The gravamen of securities fraud is an unfair information gap between parties transacting in securities, be it a corporate insider trading (with an outsider) on material, nonpublic information, or the injection of false information into the marketplace to profitably trade on the temporary price distortions such information will cause.